wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 The way a switch works is you write `switch` and then you pass it the thing you are testing, so switch on the `event.key`.

 Then there is a block which will contain a whole bunch of different cases.
-This is a bit easier to look at than an if statment in some cases.
+This is a bit easier to look at than an if statement in some cases.

 The only downside is that they have to be clearly defined cases.
 There is no case like greater than 20, that is an if statement.